marxin/texi2rst-generated/sphinx/libitm/locking-conventions.rst

   per-method-group lock before doing the wake-up, and only blocking on this lock using a futex if this bit is not group).

-**TODO**: Can reuse serial lock for gl-\*?
+.. todo:: Can reuse serial lock for gl-\*?
 And if we can, does it make sense to introduce further complexity in the serial lock?
 For gl-\*, we can really only avoid an abort if we do -wb and -vbv.

 Serial lock implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^